The Neilston WebCam

 Varies types of cameras have been used over the past 10 years.
 The current one is a standard security camera with composite video output which gives good results under all lighting conditions including street lighting.
 The video signal is fed into a PCIe video capture card.

-The BirdbathCam used a cheap security camera and USB capture device for many years and then a PCIe capture card.
-With the price of good quality IP cameras coming down it now uses a Vivotek HD IP camera.
-Live video is streamed to Netcam Studio that converts the video to a form that can be viewed by most browsers without any special software.
-The camera also sends images by FTP to the web site when it detects motion, these pictures are stored in a 48hr archive using a neat little PHP program called Single File PHP Gallery.
+The BirdbathCam uses an IP camera which can deliver either single images or a network stream.
+This camera is set to capture a picture when it detects movement and upload it by FTP.
+These pictures are stored in a 48hr archive using a neat little PHP program called Single File PHP Gallery.
 The motion detection will be triggered by wind moving the feeder so you might see a lot of pictures with no birds!
 There are two version of the birdbath video stream available, the main page shows a live image using a JPEG stream, this works on pretty well any browser or phone but might only give 2 or 3 frames a second.
 The Live Stream option uses HTML5 to give a frame rate of up to about 20 frames per second.
 It will only work on modern browsers such as Edge, Firefox or Chrome but probably won't work on phones.
+Recent changes to Browsers means that the live stream won't display unless you remove the "S" from https in the address of the website.

 I use Virgin Media broadband which has proved very reliable over the years with very little downtime.
 The picture of the street displayed on the main web page is a still image.